 Bernard Salt AM is widely regarded as one of Australia’s leading social commentators, writers and speakers.
 His views on social, demographic and cultural change are sought daily by business, government and the media.

 Paul is our Chief Data Scientist, in charge of data identification, management, analysis and creative production.

 Simon Kuestenmacher is a rising star in the field of data animation, data packaging and data interpretation.
 His insights and his engaging and sometimes quirky editorial style has delivered a loyal and growing global following.

 As Director of Operations, Fiona runs the day to day business of The Demographics Group.
-She is the first point of contact for clients, coordinates speaking engagements and designs the presentation material.
+She is the first point of contact for clients, speaking engagements, designs the presentation material and directs consulting queries.

 Bernard and Simon draw on big-picture datasets to offer engaging fact-based interpretations of how the consumer market, the workforce, and society is changing.
 Presentations are geared to interpreting trends likely to impact over the next 5 years.